webyrd/midoriKanren/experiments/Curry-like-experiments/README.md

 Refine the syntax, implement anything critical that is missing, and try it out!

+Also, both Michael and Nada Amin think that the aggregation behavior is interesting and important.
+Nada is interested in what we can express from getting back aggregated answers from `run^n`/`run*` for example.
+What games can you play with `absento` over these aggregated results?
+What changes/improves if you use CLP(Set) to represent the results from a `run`?
+Etc.  Lots to explore here.

 ## Future Work

 Try more Curry examples, think about needed narrowing and residuation.